anvayajmera/anvayajmera/README.md

 *   **[Panther Venue Website](https://panthervenue.tech)**
     *   Developed a **full-stack event platform** for gymnasiums.
 Built with **Bootstrap, Google Firebase, and Tailwind CSS**, impacting 50+ students.
 (1st Place NJ & 7th Place Nationals FBLA Web Design (top 0.05%)
 *   **[Orionis APEX: High-altitude Balloon Research Project]**
     *   Engineered a near-space payload with **AI stabilization** and spectroscopy for atmospheric data collection.
 Designed custom hardware and collected initial datasets for research.
-(Awarded $1000+, Top 10% to attend New England Sci Tech launch)
 *   **[BRHS Board of Education Website Development]**
-    *   As an intern, contributing to the **development of the official BRHS Board of Education website**, by considering student body input.
+    *   As an intern, contributing to the **development of the official BRHS Board of Education website** by considering student body input.

 ### 🌱 Looking Ahead